David-Santosx/David-Santosx/README.md

 ### About

 I am a Systems Analysis and Development student at **University of Cuiaba**. <br>
-I currently work as a waiter (nighttime) and IT assistant (daytime) and am actively seeking my first opportunity as a full-stack developer.
+I currently work as an IT assistant and am actively seeking my first opportunity as a full-stack developer.

 I am fascinated with learning and always seek to qualify.

+Fun facts: As a hobby, I'm currently developing a game with C# using Unity 6.
+And my first contact with programming was when I was 14 years old, developing scripts for GTA San Andreas.

 ### Skills